cbonoz/consensus-grow-18/README.md

         <img src="./screenshots/routing_2.png" width="600" style="margin: 0 auto"/>
 </div>

 ### TODO:

 * Create Logo.
 X
-* Update pitch deck in drive folder.
-X
 * Create API documentation.
 Understand the api interfaces and json body formats.
 X
-* Finish 3 core API routes: add port, add job, query schedule.X
-* Add master google maps page to website.
-X
-* Research - what is the schedule data format that ports use.
-What kind of data will we most likely have access to, and how can this be inserted into this framework for pathfinding: https://github.com/mapbox/node-or-tools X
 * Create basic marketing website UI design / or use framework that allows plugging in an API doc page.
 X
-* Add tests to server code and routing.
-X
+* Add tests to server code.
-* Check jobs table for duplicates.
-X
+* Check items table for duplicates.

 ### Dev Notes
 <b>Check the `README.md` files in each subproject for how to start services.</b>